 (5) An election under subsection (1) is to be made in writing to the Minister within 30 days after ceasing to be Director and is irrevocable.

 (6) This section has effect despite anything in the Superannuation and Family Benefits Act 1938, State Superannuation Act 2000 or the Judges’ Salaries and Pensions Act 1950.

 ”.

-”.